hwlee96/TicketingSystemAccenture/README.md

 Project for SUTD Term 5 (Elements of Software Construction module) Worked with Accenture ACNAPI team to create a CRM ticket requests handling web application.

+Pitchdeck.pdf provides summary of features designed and developed in the web app.

 ### To run web app:
 * run`npm install` before running application for the first time
 * run`npm start` to start the web app